The ABCs of HSAs

 Health savings accounts can be incredibly useful to cover short-term healthcare expenses.
 For example, you could use money saved in an HSA to cover your healthcare costs until you reach your plan’s deductible, and then use those funds to pay coinsurance and copays until you reach your out-of-pocket limit.

 However, HSAs can be an important wealth-building tool over the long term as well.
-The maximum HSA contribution amounts for 2024 are $4,150 for individuals and $8,300 for families.
+The maximum HSA contribution amounts for 2025 are $4,300 for those on health insurance plans that only cover themselves and $8,550 for those with family health insurance coverage.
 If you treated your HSA as a long-term investment fund and paid for your healthcare expenses out-of-pocket, the account’s triple tax benefits can help you accrue wealth for retirement faster than taxable accounts.
-As an illustration, let’s say you as an individual saved the maximum (roughly $346 per month) and let it grow without taking withdrawals.
-Assuming a fairly conservative 6% rate of return, in 20 years you would have a balance of nearly $160,000.
-Plus, anyone over age 55 can contribute an additional $1,000, letting you ramp up your investments even more.
+As an illustration, let’s say you as an individual saved the maximum (roughly $358 per month) and let it grow without taking withdrawals.
+Assuming a fairly conservative 6% rate of return, in 20 years you would have a balance of over $165,000.
+Plus, anyone age 55 or older can contribute an additional $1,000 annually, letting you build up your savings even faster.

 In addition to these benefits, there are no required minimum distributions at a certain age, and once you reach age 65, you can withdraw funds for any reason without penalty, though distributions for nonqualified healthcare expenses would be taxed as income.
 HSAs are also more liquid than IRAs or 401(k)s, in that you can withdraw funds at any time without penalty for qualified healthcare expenses.
-(This is true even for past expenses: If you have records of paying a qualified medical expense out-of-pocket 20 years ago, you can reimburse yourself today, without penalty or tax.)
-But there are caveats as well: If you use your HSA funds for anything other than qualified healthcare expenses, you will pay tax on the distribution – plus a 20% penalty if you’re under age 65.
+You can also use the HSA to reimburse yourself for any qualified expenses you paid for out-of-pocket since the day the account was initially funded.
+To do this, though, make sure you keep good records of those expenses.
+And remember: If you use your HSA funds for anything other than qualified healthcare expenses, you will pay income tax on the distribution – plus a 20% penalty if you’re under age 65.

 Is an HSA Right for You?

-The average couple around age 65 can expect to spend $315,000 in retirement on healthcare alone.
-A health savings account could be a useful vehicle to build your healthcare savings, especially if you’ve fallen behind on retirement savings.
-But that doesn’t mean HSAs are a fit for everyone: For example, if you’re not interested in or eligible for a high-deductible health plan or anticipate enrolling in Medicare soon, an HSA might not be of much help to you.
+The average healthy couple around age 65 can expect to spend $395,000 in retirement on healthcare alone.1 A health savings account could be a useful vehicle to build a nest egg, especially if you've fallen behind on your savings plans.
+But that doesn’t mean HSAs are a fit for everyone: For example, if you’re not interested in or eligible for a high-deductible health plan, or if you anticipate enrolling in Medicare soon, an HSA might not be of much help to you.

 If the tax benefits of an HSA appeal to you, though, the next step would be to explore how this vehicle would fit in with your current wealth management plan – a process that would include estimating your healthcare needs in retirement, stress testing your current budget after maxing out HSA allocations and paying for healthcare expenses out-of-pocket, and tweaking your existing investment plans.
 Your Baird Financial Advisor can guide you through this process and make sure you’re maximizing the flexibility and potential benefits HSAs have to offer.